-PROCUREMENT OF SERVICES

-A. CONSULTING SERVICES
+PROCUREMENT OF SERVICES A. CONSULTING SERVICES

-Rule 177 "Consulting Service means any subject matter of procurement (which as distinguished from 'Non- Consultancy Services' involves primarily non-physical project-specific, intellectual and procedural processes where outcomes/ deliverables would vary from one consultant to another), other than goods or works, except those incidental or consequential to the service, and professional, includes intellectual. training and advisory services or any other service classified or declared as such by a procuring entity but does not include direct engagement of a retired Government servant.
-Note: These Services typically involve providing expert or strategic advice e.g., management consultants. policy consultants. communications consultants, Advisory and project related Consulting Services which include, feasibility studies, project management, engineering services, finance. accounting and taxation services, training and development etc.
+Rule 177 "Consulting Service means any subject matter of procurement (which as distinguished from 'Non-Consultancy Services' involves primarily non-physical projectspecific, intellectual and procedural processes where outcomes/ deliverables would vary from one consultant to another), other than goods or works, except those incidental or consequential to the service, and includes professional, intellectual, training and advisory services or any other service classified or declared as such by a procuring entity but does not include direct engagement of a retired Government servant.

+Note: These Services typically involve providing expert or strategic advice e.g., management consultants, policy consultants, communications consultants, Advisorv project and related Consulting Services which include, feasibility studies, project management, engineering services, finance, accounting and taxation services, training and development etc.

-- Rule 178 The Ministries or Departments may hire external professionals, consultancy firms or consultants (referred to as consultant hereinafter) for a specific job, which is well defined in terms of content and time frame for its completion. - Rule 179 This chapter contains the fundamental principles applicable to all Ministries or Departments regarding engagement of consultant(s).
-Detailed instructions to this effect may be issued by the concerned Ministries or Departments.
-However, the Ministries or Departments shall ensure that they do not contravene the basic rules contained in this chapter. - Rule 180 Identification of Services required to be performed by Consultants: Engagement of consultants may be resorted to in situations requiring high quality services for which the concerned Ministry/ Department does not have requisite expertise.
-Approval of the competent authority should be obtained before engaging consultant(s). - Rule 181 Preparation of scope of the required Consultant(s): The Ministries/ Departments should prepare in simple and concise language the requirement, objectives and the scope of the assignment.
-The eligibility and pregualification criteria to be met by the consultants should also be clearly identified at this stage. - Rule 182 Estimating reasonable expenditure: Ministry or Department proposing to engage consultant(s) should estimate reasonable expenditure for the same by ascertaining the prevalent market conditions and consulting other organisations engaged in similar activities.
+Rule 178 The Ministries or Departments may hire external professionals, consultancy firms or consultants (referred to as consultant hereinafter) for a specific job, which is well defined in terms of content and time frame for its completion.

+Rule 179 This chapter contains the fundamental principles applicable to Departments Ministries or regarding engagement consultant(s).
+Detailed instructions to this effect may be issued by the concerned Ministries Departments.
+However, the Ministries or Departments shall ensure that they do not contravene the basic rules contained in this chapter.

+Rule 180 Identification of Services required to be performed by Consultants: Engagement of consultants may be resorted to in situations requiring high quality services for which the concerned Ministry/ Department does not have requisite expertise.
+Approval of the competent authority should be obtained before engaging consultant(s).

+Rule 181 Preparation of scope of the required Consultant(s): The Ministries/ Departments should prepare in simple and concise language the requirement, objectives and the scope of the assignment.
+The eligibility and prequalification criteria to be met by the consultants should also be clearly identified at this stage.

+Rule 182 Estimating reasonable expenditure: Ministry or Department proposing to engage consultant(s) should estimate reasonable expenditure for the same by ascertaining the prevalent market conditions and consulting other organisations engaged in similar activities.